FlavScents AInsights Entry for Ammonium Glycyrrhizate (CAS: 53956-04-0)

 5. Use in Fragrances

-Ammonium glycyrrhizate is less commonly used in fragrances compared to flavors.
-When used, it contributes to the sweet and warm notes in fragrance compositions, often in trace amounts.
-It can be found in fragrance families such as gourmand and oriental.
-Its volatility is low, making it more suitable for base notes in fragrance formulations.
+In fragrances, ammonium glycyrrhizate is less commonly used compared to its role in flavors.
+When used, it contributes to the sweet, licorice-like notes in fragrance compositions.
+It can act as a modifier or impact note in certain fragrance families, particularly those seeking a gourmand or sweet profile.
+Its volatility is low, contributing more to the base notes of a fragrance.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts